SuleymanDemirelKazakhstan/diploma-project-team-3/README.md

 + **Nurtore Kurmankozha** (*180103146*) - Backend (Github account: *nurtorequrmanqoja*);
 + **Askar Utarbayev** (*180103200*) - Java Android Developer (Github account: *AskarUtarbayev1*);
 ## Project
-This project is an android app and telegram bot for the coffee shop "WOO CUP COOFFE"(inst: @woo.cup.coffee)
+Our project is a mobile application and telegram bot for the coffee shop "WOO CUP COFFEE" in Aktau.
+The main task for us is to get delivery and booking.
 ## Alternatives / Market research
 | Research alternatives

 ## Goals
+Our goal is to create a good mobile application with an easy interface and a good booking system and telegram bot with convenient ordering delivery

 ## Technologies
-In our project we use **Laravel**, **VueJS**
+In our project for:
+1)To implement a common project: Agile with Kanban method 2)Design: Figma and AdobePhotosho;
+3)For back end: Java with Android Studio, Firebase, MySQL 4)For design: Figma

 ## Pages / Activities
 We will have following pages:
-- Latest posts of friends
-- Posts from location of user
-- Take a photo page
-- Personal page
+- Admin page
-- Settings page
+- User Page
+- Page for check menu
+- Page for booking
+- Page For basket

 ## Goals
 * What is the purpose of this project?